Coronavirus state cases up record 2,783; death toll nears 3,000; Palm Beach County up 9

 For 13 of past 14 days, the cases have been four digits.
 The case increase was 2,016 Sunday.
 Saturday's record broke the marks of 1,902 Friday and 1,698 Thursday.
 Last Tuesday, the increase was 1,096.

 Residents' cases have risen by at least 1,000 for 14 days in a row with an increase of 2,740 Tuesday and 78,128 total.
-The total number of deaths, including nonresidents, was 3,030 through Monday, a statistic the state doesn't list on its dashboard or daily report.
+The total number of deaths, including nonresidents, was 3,085 through, a statistic the state doesn't list on its dashboard or daily report.

 SPECIAL COVERAGE: Coronavirus

-The increased cases were third in the nation Monday -- behind California's 2,719 and Texas' 2,138 -- as testing has ramped up, including massive sites throughout Florida, and the state has eased restrictions.
-However, the positive rate also has been trending up in the past week.

-Palm Beach County has risen by 1,744 case in one week for a 23.2 percent gain.
+Palm Beach County has risen by 1,744 cases in one week for a 23.2 percent gain.

 The Treasure Coast area has 157 more cases – 78 in Martin County, 55 in St. Lucie, 18 in Indian River and 6 in Okeechobee.
 The total rise was 108 Monday.